khinydnlin/khinydnlin/README.md

 ### 🔍 About Me:

-🌟 Results-driven data science and analytics professional with 8 years of experience in quantitative research, analytics and management consulting.
-I am passionate about delivering impactful business solutions through the power of big data technologies and data science techniques.
+🌟 Results-driven data science and analytics professional based in London

+🌟 I have 8 years+ of experience in quantitative research, analytics and management consulting.

+🌟 Passionate about delivering impactful business solutions through the power of big data technologies and data science techniques.

 🌟 In my previous roles, I performed a range of quantitative analyses, including: